1981 Indianapolis 500: Time trials – weekend 2

 Pole day time trials resumed on a sunny Saturday May 16.
 About a half-hour into the session, Bobby Unser took over the pole position with a four-lap average of 200.546 mi/h.
 Meanwhile, Wally Dallenbach put Mario Andretti's car safely in the field at over 193 mi/h.
 Mike Mosley squeezed himself into the front row posting a 197.141 mi/h run.
 Moments later, Rick Mears took to the track.
 After a lap over 200.9 mi/h, his car developed a vibration, and he was forced to wave off, giving up his chance for the pole position.
 Pole qualifying continued until 2:00 p.m., when the original qualifying line was finally exhausted.
 Bobby Unser was awarded the pole, and the next round of qualifying began.

 After pole qualifying was over, Tom Sneva qualified his car at 200.691 mi/h.
 It was the fastest speed of the month, but since it did not take place in the pole round, he was not eligible for the pole position.
 Later in the day, Rick Mears took a back-up car out to qualify, but had to settle for a slower speed, and 22nd starting position.
 A very busy day saw the field filled at 5:00 pm and two drivers being bumped.
 A total of 53 qualifying attempts were made on Saturday, breaking the previous single day record of 45.

 On Sunday, bump day time trials were very busy.
 Ten cars were bumped during 25 attempts.
 The last complete attempt saw Jerry Sneva bump Jerry Karl.
-However, after being tipped off by another driver, Karl protested and Jerry Sneva was disqualified for using too much boost during his qualification attempt.
+However, after being tipped off by Steve Krisiloff, Karl protested and Jerry Sneva was disqualified for using too much boost during his qualification attempt.
 It marked the first time since 1934 that the venerable Offenhauser engine did not make the race.